hoguer/comp116-rhogue/alarm/README.txt

 - For detecting some of these scans (nikto, masscan, shellshock-scan), I'm simply looking for the names of these in the user agent.
 I'm not sure if any of these have stealth modes that could bypass detection.
 - I'm not sure if there are other communications that have the same TCP flag settings as the FIN, Xmas, and NULL Nmap scans, which would cause false positives in detecting these scans.
 - My shell code strings probably don't cover all possible shell code strings that you might find in an apache log.
 - The credit card leak check strips out whitespace and dashes, but there could very well be other separators.
-There may also be other types of credit cards that might not be covered by the regex, and there may be numbers that are identified as credit card numbers that are, in fact, something else.
+There may also be other types of credit cards that might not be covered by the regex, and there may be numbers that are identified as credit card numbers that are, in fact, something else (false positives).

 2.)
 If you have spare time in the future, what would you add to the program or do differently with regards to detecting incidents?
 - I would try to close some of the "holes" mentioned above by using existing, effective gems (such as Apache Log Regex, http://simonecarletti.com/blog/2009/02/apache-log-regex-a-lightweight-ruby-apache-log-parser/ as well as looking for credit card verification gems) or by exploring more attacks/incidents that have occurred.